keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 (You need to quote the `play` call because otherwise the shell will process and remove the parentheses.
 Alternatively you could escape the parentheses with backslashes.)

+One of the examples at the end of this articles shows how you could have different music play for success and failure.

 ### Logging